Section on Positive Psychology – Mission

 (b) Treasurer: to serve a term of two years.

-(c) Communications Officer: to serve a term of two years.
+(c) Publication Editor: to serve a term of two years.

-5. The Executive Committee, under the Past Chair’s direction, shall certify a list of names of persons who are nominated for each office, secure permission of the candidates to be placed on the mail ballot, and prepare a ballot for mailing to voting membership.
+5. The Executive Committee, under the Past Chair’s direction, shall certify a list of names of persons who are nominated for each office, secure permission of the candidates to be placed on the ballot, and prepare a ballot for the voting membership.
 All nominees must be Section Members.
-The top three nominations for each office shall stand for election.

 6. It shall be the responsibility of the Past Chair to coordinate Section nominations and elections with those of the Division and APA.
-The election results shall be reported by the Section to the Division 17 Executive Board at least one month prior to the Division’s annual business meeting held in conjunction with the annual APA convention.
+The election results shall be reported by the Section to the Division 17 Executive Board prior to the Division’s annual business meeting held in conjunction with the annual APA convention.

 1. The Section, with the approval of the majority of its membership and the Division 17 Executive Board, may set and collect dues from its Members and Affiliates.
 These individual Section dues shall not exceed the sum of one-half (1/2) the total individual dues and assessments charged by the Division during the preceding year.
 If such dues are implemented, the Treasurer shall be responsible for the billing and collection of dues which shall be payable during the first quarter of the Section’s current fiscal year.

 2. The Treasurer shall keep a full record of all funds received and all funds disbursed and shall work with the Executive Committee to develop and review the Section’s budget.
-The Treasurer shall submit (a) an annual report of Section income and expenditures, and (b) a proposed Section budget to the Division Executive Board at its Midyear meeting.
+The Treasurer will share this information with the Section’s Executive Board and the Division Executive Board as requested.
 This information also will be reported to the Section membership at the Section’s annual meeting.

-4. The Treasurer is authorized to disburse funds (including signing checks) which have been duly authorized in the approved budget.
+3. The Treasurer is authorized to disburse funds (including signing checks), which have been duly authorized in the approved budget.
 In the event of the inability of the Treasurer (due to unavailability or incapacity) to disburse funds, the Section Chair is authorized to disburse funds (including signing checks) on behalf of the Section under the same provisions.
-All other financial documents, other than direct payment disbursements as noted above, shall be signed by the Section Chair and the Treasurer.
+All other financial documents, other than direct payment disbursements as noted above, shall be signed or approved by the Section Chair and the Treasurer.